Infertility is like a spectator sport. I feel like I’m the only one in the crowd, watching everyone play, and I’m unqualified to join the team.

 “OK… we have five scenarios here and you both need to choose which one you are doing to do.
 1) if you don’t end up having children, you can have sex all over the house whenever you want to, 2) you can adopt children, 3) you can continue doing IVF using your own eggs, 4) you can use donor eggs which I them on tap in Greece or 5) you can go on living your lives and travel the world.
 Which one do you want to choose?”

 The doctor nodded his head and then said, “OK.
-If you are going to be using your own eggs then you need to know this.: because of your age, there is a lower chance of success rates.
+If you are going to be using your own eggs then you need to know this: because of your age, there is a lower chance of success rates.
 It doesn’t mean that you are not able to get pregnant, it just means its a little bit more harder.”

 Each individual has two DQ Alpha genes, one is derived from their mother and one from their father.
 Most successful partnering involves with the two partners with different DQ Alpha Genes.

 PGD (preimplantation genetic diagnosis) involves removing a cell from an IVF embryo to test it for a specific genetic condition (cystic fibrosis, for example) before transferring the embryo to the uterus.

 I replied back, “I know.
 Let’s just throw everything we can at this cycle and whatever the outcome is… well, we will cross that bridge when we have to.”

-While my husband only did three vials of blood tests whereas I did a grand total of sixteen.
+While my husband only did three vials of blood tests, I did a grand total of sixteen.
 Sixteen!
 The most I have ever done.
 How I didn’t feel light or faint is beyond me.
 We are to come back to see the Doctor in three to four weeks to get the blood test results and to discuss in further detail the upcoming cycle.

 He told it like it is: the truth.
 There is no guarantee.
-Yes IVF works but there is no guarantee that it works on everyone for obvious reasons.
-It’s just that those obvious reasons need to be investigated thoroughly before any cycle should be undertaken so as to not waste important time and money, and add additional heartache onto a couple.
+Yes IVF works but there is no guarantee that it works for everyone, for many different reasons.
+It’s just that those reasons need to be investigated thoroughly before any cycle should be undertaken so as to not waste important time and money, and add additional heartache onto a couple.

 I admit its so tiring and so many times I do just feel like giving up.
 But my inner voice and heart won’t allow me to give up until I know in my heart of all hearts that I have covered it all and done everything that there is possible.

-I desperately and painfully want to give my darling husband that child that he so rightly deserves to have so that I can watch him become the amazing father that I know he is able to be and so that he can teach our child (whether it’s a girl or a boy) to play baseball and so that they can watch all of the New York Yankees games together (my husbands all-time favourite baseball team).
+I desperately want that child.
+To have a baby that has been created in the amazing love by my husband and me… that is a part of us.
+I painfully want to give my darling husband that child that he so rightly deserves to have so that I can watch him become the amazing father that I know he is able to be and so that he can teach our child (whether it’s a girl or a boy) to play baseball and so that they can watch all of the New York Yankees games together (my husbands all-time favourite baseball team).